On this page

 Audit produces four sections:

 HEALTH.
 Pass/fail indicators.
 A + means clean, a - means problems found.
-Covers GSC data freshness, dead pages, cannibalization, duplicate titles, duplicate descriptions, news staleness, orphan pages, broken links, source diversity, H1 tags, thin content, and heading structure.
+Covers search data freshness, dead pages, cannibalization, duplicate titles, duplicate descriptions, news staleness, orphan pages, broken links, source diversity, H1 tags, thin content, and heading structure.

 ACTION.
 Specific problems with commands to fix them.
 Dead pages to archive, overlaps to resolve, broken links to fix, pages needing news updates.